AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 .. py:method:: ImageBuf.specmod()

-    `ImageBuf.specmod()` provides a reference to the writeable ImageSpec inside the ImageBuf.
+    `ImageBuf.specmod()` provides a reference to the writable ImageSpec inside the ImageBuf.
 Be very careful!
 It is safe to modify certain metadata, but if you change the data format or resolution fields, you will get the chaos you deserve.